mloskant31/CircosRNAfold/README.md

 ```

 ## Prerequisites
-You can install the dependencies for using the script via the ```Requirements.text``` file by running the following code:
+You can install the dependencies for using the script via the ```Requirements.txt``` file by running the following code:
 ```
 pip install -r Requirements.txt
 ```